starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 "Yes, let's."

 Dr. Creed have grave doubts Lydia could find the work described so vaguely amidst so many other texts.
 The library's classification scheme might not have a classification system as broad or deep as a modern library, let alone the speed of something like the Internet.
-Personal knowledge of the library's idiosyncracies would have a great role to play.
+Personal knowledge of the library's idiosyncrasies would have a great role to play.
 Creed would not have minded this had he been certain he was actually in the library.
 Browsing the Library of Alexandria was a classical scholar's unbridled fantasy.
 Less than a dozen of these scrolls could secure an academic future.
 But how exactly he was going to transport said scrolls across time and space was beyond his imagination.

 Lydia led Dr. Creed downstairs.
 She began muttering to herself in strange language.
-Occassionally a Greek word would slip in, and surprisingly some Hebrew ones.
+Occasionally a Greek word would slip in, and surprisingly some Hebrew ones.
 Then Lydia began walking down past a few aisles.
 Dr. Creed was still breathless to see scroll after scroll.

 "Just of curiosity, what do they trade in America?"
 Lydia asked.